 Statistical computing is employed within a diverse range of industries.
 In recent years, an open source project, R, has emerged as the preeminent statistical computing platform.
 With its unsurpassed library of freely available packages, R is capable of addressing almost every statistical inference problem.

-- Lists and data frame
+- R objects: Vectors, matrices, arrays, lists, and data frame

 - Subsetting objects

 Most components for succeeding in this course are practice, practice, and practice!
 Students are required to complete multiple sets of practice problem sets and quizzes on a weekly basis, plus two main assignments for writing user-defined functions.

 Software: R, a free software environment for statistical computing and graphics, is used for this course.

 Textbook: The course notes are available to download for free for registered students.

 Course typically offered: Online in Fall, Winter, Spring, and Summer (every quarter)